Ass Savers - The Story

 The rest is mudguard history.
 The video goes viral and within 24 hours they build a simple web shop and six months later, Weigel quits his daytime job to fully focus on the new company.

-Today the company employs 5 people and operates out of it's headquarters in Gothenburg, Sweden.
-More than one million Ass Savers have been sold and the brand that started as a joke is now recognized by millions of cyclists all over the world.
+Today the Ass Saver has have come a long way, and the promising concept has matured into a proven patented invention alongside other show-stopping products such as The FendorBendor and The Mudder.
+The company is run out of its Gothenburg headquarters together with cofounders Petter Danielson and Oscar Ternbom.
+More than one million Ass Savers have been sold and the brand that started as a joke is now recognised by millions of cyclists all over the world.
 As the first mudguard ever to be used by professional cyclists in the UCI World Tour, it has proven that a good idea can go far.